bjaress/estimate/README.txt

                            defined.
-For example, your process might include a final best-practices review that seems to request a consistent amount of additional work, no matter what practices were followed.
+For example, your process might include a final best-practices review that seems to request a consistent amount of additional work, no matter what practices were followed. (default: 0) --simulationTrials INTEGER
-  --simulationTrials INTEGER
-                           Number of times to simulate completing the project --simulationSeed INTEGER Seed for random number generator used in simulations -v,--verbose             Repeat input and intermediate values in output -h,--help                Show this help text
+                           Number of times to simulate completing the project. (default: 10000) --simulationSeed INTEGER Seed for random number generator used in simulations Default is to derive a seed from other options.
+  -v,--verbose             Repeat input and intermediate values in output.
+  -h,--help                Show this help text

 https://github.com/bjaress/estimate